Any application to the Licensing Court will be subject to the Licensing Court Rules 2014.

 After receiving the application, the court grants the licences either at court, or in some instances, licences can be issued administratively in private chambers.

-All Licensing Court Applications (together with all relevant supporting documentation) must be submitted to the court, in duplicate, together with the relevant fee (see guidance in relation to certain fees here).
+All Licensing Court Applications (together with all relevant supporting documentation) must be submitted to the court, in duplicate, together with the relevant fee.
 Failure to do so will result in your application being returned.

 |Type of application||Form(s)||Guidance notes|